-Warren County Public Schools' goals were established in 2010 with WCPS' Richardsville Elementary - the first Zero Energy public school in the nation.
-Jennings Creek Elementary was designed to be the school district's second zero energy building.
-The building is now operating as a Net Zero educational facility, making it the most energy-efficient school in the State of Kentucky.
+Warren County Public Schools' goals were established in 2010 with WCPS' Richardsville Elementary, the first Zero Energy public school in the nation.
+Jennings Creek Elementary School was designed to be the school district's second zero energy building, making it one of the most energy-efficient schools in the state of Kentucky.

-To meet the client's project goals, CMTA designed and commissioned Jennings Creek Elementary, and implemented an energy savings performance contract for the state-of-the-art zero energy building.
+To meet the client's project goals, CMTA contributed engineering design and commissioning for this elementary school, as well as implementing an energy savings performance contract for the project.

-During the design process, high-efficient heat geo-exchange heat pumps and dedicated outdoor air systems (DOAS) were designed to exceed code requirements for energy and indoor air pollutants.
+During the design process, highly efficient heat geoexchange heat pumps and dedicated outdoor air systems (DOAS) were designed to exceed code requirements regarding energy and indoor air pollutants.
 The building envelope is comprised of Insulated Concrete Forms (ICF), a super-insulated roof (R-32), and passive-improved windows.
+In addition, a green kitchen and ultra-efficient LED lighting design were included in the project.

-A green kitchen, ultra-efficient LED lighting design, and all the strategies listed above, allowed the renewable energy system to be drastically reduced to offset the building's energy consumption.
-Using a Data-Driven Design, the facilities modeled energy consumption and solar production was compared to the 15-minute interval data for Richardsville Elementary to compare the model to real-world data.
-The data was used to determine when the solar energy would offset building energy consumption versus being sold back to the utility.
-Utilizing this design method, the building's renewable energy systems were sized at a 330 kW photovoltaic roof-mounted system.
+With these strategies, the renewable energy system was designed to drastically offset the building's energy consumption.
+Using a Data-Driven Design, the facility's modeled energy consumption and solar production was compared to the 15-minute interval data for Richardsville Elementary School, utilizing CMTA's real-world data.
+This data was used to determine when the solar energy would offset building energy consumption versus being sold back to the utility.
+Utilizing this design method, the building's renewable energy solar array was sized to be a 330 kW photovoltaic roof-mounted system.

-Jennings Creek Elementary was designed to be an energy-efficient building that also prioritizes Occupant Health and Wellness.
-Zone sensors monitor temperature, humidity, and CO2 levels to adjust the equipment's operating conditions, and bi-polar ionization devices were installed on each item of equipment to improve indoor air quality.
+Jennings Creek Elementary School was designed to be an energy-efficient building that also prioritizes Occupant Health and Wellness.
+Zone sensors monitor temperature, humidity, and carbon dioxide levels to adjust the equipment's operating conditions, and bipolar ionization devices were installed on each item of equipment to improve indoor air quality.